Interest-bearing accounts

 Pismo integration with other core banking systems

-If you maintain accounts in a different core banking system outside of Pismo, you can still utilize the Pismo platform to offer interest-bearing accounts to your clients and to process daily accrual calculations and payments.
-In addition to the flexibility and high capacity of Pismo platform processing, this solution offers treasury files and legal reports.
+If you maintain accounts in a different core banking system outside of Pismo, you can still utilize the Pismo platform to offer interest-bearing accounts to your clients and to process daily accrual calculations.
+In addition to the flexibility and high capacity of Pismo platform processing, this solution offers legal reports.

 In this case, work with the Pismo representative to set up interest-bearing accounts.